shivanieranjikal/github-demo/README.md

 # Starter Web Project

 This is a simple website project for showing how to use Git and Github together.
 Adding new line for rebasing example, more changes from my feature branch too.
+After stash
+This is a simple website project for showing how to use Git and Github together.
+Adding new line for rebasing example, more changes from my feature branch too.
+After stash

 ## Introduction